soupdiver/octopress-twitpic/README.md

-# Twitpic plugin for Jekyll
+# Twitpic plugin for Octopress/Jekyll

 Helps you embed stuff from [twitpic.com](http://twitpic.com) more easily to your Octopress.